awsdocs/aws-doc-sdk-examples/php/example_code/glue/Readme.md

    Service (Amazon S3) bucket and generates a metadata database that describes the CSV-formatted data it finds.
 2. List information about databases and tables in your AWS Glue Data Catalog.
-3. Create and run a job that extracts CSV data from the source Amazon S3 bucket, transforms it by removing and renaming fields, and loads JSON-formatted output into another S3 bucket.
+3. Create and run a job that extracts CSV data from the source S3 bucket, transforms it by removing and renaming fields, and loads JSON-formatted output into another S3 bucket.
 4. List information about job runs and view some of the transformed data.